Kyle46220/R3F/2021MayNotes.md

 Individual layer height choices

 I've just installed Valtio which is something that allows you to subsribe to state changes from anywhere.
 Because Now I have to fdigure out how to get a drawer to manifest inside cavity,

+Error -

+THREE.Matrix3: .getInverse() can't invert matrix, determinant is 0

+This is from having some scale-x={0} somewhere. likeyl from the GUI controls. maybe i could change the scales on this so they go from 0.000001 to 1, rather than from 0 to 1

+So i've figured out how to load just a shelf segment for height.

+Next is to add dividers for width.
+I can re-use some old functions here surely.

+I thik everything is going to done with scales for re-sizing. rather than actual dimensions. or maybe not.

+just made the functions for the hover.
+Next I have to figure out the state with valtio. a function to generate the state object from the nodes of each loaded model in a unique way perhaps.